 For Chloramphenicol Ophthalmic Ointment:

-- The typical dose may be a small amount applied to the eye every three hours, or more frequently if designated by your prescriber.
+- The typical dose may be a small amount applied to the eye, usually four times a day.

 - It may be easier to get someone else to help you apply the ointment.